JoshPatlingrao/Security-Audit-for-Botium/README.md

 ### Skills Learned
 - Analyzing implementation of various security controls.
 - Analyzing company compliance to standards and regulations.
+- Providing recopmmendations to strengthen security posture based on findings.

 ### Tools Used
 - PCI DSS